Multiplex (movie theater): Canada

 Canada's largest movie theaters over the years have been located in Toronto.
 As mentioned above the 18- (later 21-) screen Cineplex was the movie theater with the most screens in the world until the late 1980s, but remained the largest movie theater in Canada until it was closed at the turn of the 21st century.
 In 1998, AMC expanded to Canada, building large movie theatres with as many as 24 screens before opening a 30-plex there in 1999, which is the AMC Interchange 30.
 Then in 2008, the 24-screen AMC Yonge Dundas 24, adjacent to the Eaton Centre, was completed.
 Cineplex Entertainment purchased the theater in 2012, along with several other Canadian AMC megaplexes, bringing the company full circle.
 After that, some more were closed or sold to Empire Theatres.
 AMC exited Canada by closing the AMC Interchange 30 in 2014.

 France

 France's largest movie theaters are: 27-screen UGC Ciné Cité Les Halles (3,913 seats) in Paris, 23-screen Kinépolis - Château du Cinéma in Lomme (7,286 seats), 22-screen UGC Ciné Cité Strasbourg (5,275 seats) and 20-screen MK2 Bibliothèque in Paris (3,500 seats).

 Greece

 Greece' s largest multiplex is Village Rentis, that features 18 mainstream screens, two comfort (special type of a mainstream screen, better seating and less auditorium), three RealD 3D screens and one summer screen.
 In total it features 21 screens.

+Hungary

+Hungary's first multiplex, the Corvin Budapest Film Palace, opened in September 1996 followed shortly after by Cineplex Odeon's first overseas venture, the six-screen Cinpelex Odeon Polus Center, and a nine-screen multiplex in the Duna plaza run by Village Roadshow and US owned InterCom, that both opened in November 1996.

 India

 In India, the mushrooming of multiplexes started since the mid-1990s.
-Cinema chains such as INOX, PVR, Carnival Cinemas, SPI Cinemas,Asian Cinemas, Cinepolis and Big Cinemas operate multiplexes across the country.
+Cinema chains such as PVR INOX, Mukta A2 Cinemas, Miraj Cinemas, Asian Cinemas, Cinepolis, MovieTime Cinemas, AGS Cinemas, MovieMAX, Rajhans Multiplex and Wave Cinemas operate multiplexes across the country.
 The largest multiplex in India is the 16-screen multiplex Mayajaal in Chennai.